jainvipin/tutorial/README.md

 #### CoreOS CNI - Container Network Interface (CNI)
 CNI (Container Network Interface) CoreOS's network model for containers
+- Allows specifying container id (uuid) for which network interface is being created
 - Provide Container Create/Delete events
 - Provides access to network namespace to the driver to plumb networking
 - No separate IPAM Driver: Container Create returns the IAPM information along with other data